 Your credit card is not linked to your bank account.
-When you swipe the card or enter the digits into a form, your credit card issuer is the one fronting the bill; you’ll just pay it off later.
-This means that if a criminal steals your credit card information, he or she does not have access to your bank account.
+When you swipe the card or enter the digits into a form, your credit card issuer is the one fronting the bill; you’ll pay it off later.
+This means that if a criminal steals your credit card information, they do not have access to your bank account.

-Debit cards, on the other hand, are trickier to dispute fraud with, and the process to resolve issues is longer.
+Debit cards, however, are trickier to dispute fraud with, and the process to resolve issues is longer.

 Mobile wallets are another secure way to pay.
-By using Bank Midwest’s mobile wallet, you can make quick and safe payments at your favorite stores that accept Apple Pay, Samsung Pay or Android Pay.
+If you use Bank Midwest’s mobile wallet, you can make quick and safe payments at your favorite stores that accept Apple Pay, Samsung Pay, or Android Pay.

 Shop at home (or on a secure network)

 One perk of online shopping is its convenience.
 You can shop while walking your dog, if you want to.
 But just because you can shop from anywhere doesn’t mean you should.